DougLau/booky/res/LEXICON.md

 | `t`  | Transitive verb or preposition   |

 ### Inflected Forms

+Forms are modifications of the **lemma**, indicating tense, number, etc.
+An underscore (\_) in a form is treated as an exact copy of the lemma.

 If no inflected forms are provided, regular forms will be automatically generated for these four word classes: